 I thought I’d leave the last word to Vanessa, seeing she’s only just new to big walling (and mouse beaks), as very often

-I was going to write “whats a piton?” but then thought maybe I’d be serious for once as my climbing character is at stake :-) Firstly no offence taken at all, honestly.
-Everyone’s entitled to their opinion. i wasn’t going to write a response at all, as i like to use Facebook only to connect with friends and for a bit of a laugh.
-I think internet rants and arguments are a waste of precious time/just people saying horrible things they would never say to each others faces…just my opinion (I’m always telling andy to stay out of them as they just escalate but he never listens!).
+I was going to write “whats a piton?” but then thought maybe I’d be serious for once as my climbing character is at stake :-) Firstly no offence was taken at all, honestly.
+Everyone’s entitled to their opinion.
+I wasn’t going to write a response at all, as i like to use Facebook only to connect with friends and for a bit of a laugh.
+I think internet rants and arguments are a waste of precious time/just people saying horrible things they would never say to each other’s faces…just my opinion (I’m always telling andy to stay out of them as they just escalate but he never listens!).
 So for the first time in my Facebook history here’s my tuppence worth…for starters I love, no adore, climbing and everything outdoors, and I do my very best always to leave as little a mark as possible.
 And I wouldn’t have married anyone who didn’t feel the same.
-Andy knows he can get away with a lot with me but kill an insect deliberately and its a deal breaker! (although we do both eat meat - isn’t life full of grey areas?)
-And now on to the climb…, I’m not such a novice that I wasn’t aware mescalito should go clean.
-Mescalito was my fourth time up el cap and my sixth big wall so still a novice big waller yes but not a first timer.
+Andy knows he can get away with a lot with me but kill an insect deliberately and its a deal-breaker! (although we do both eat meat - isn’t life full of grey areas?)
+And now on to the climb…, I’m not such a novice that I wasn’t aware Mescalito should go clean.
+Mescalito was my fourth time up el cap and my sixth big wall so still a novice big waller yes but not a first-timer.
 Also, I absolutely love it and have been a diligent student in andy’s school of zero sympathy and very hard knocks so maybe I get bonus points: -) I had studied the topo, online forums etc. before we got on the route so was fully expecting to do it cleanly.
 I tried my best to do this.
 I fell, I blew lots of tiny nuts and cams bounce testing them, in short…had a great time!! :-) but I couldn’t quite get it clean.
 Like andy said lots of the copperheads were blown or just completely gone.
 A few times I got geared up for ‘C3 fixed heads’ and literally found zero fixed heads.
 These were the times I sometimes ended up placing a beak (as a last resort when I couldn’t get anything else to work).
 I used i think five beaks in the entire route.
 I definitely used the hammer way more knocking out andy’s bloody offset wire placements!
 On the subject of ‘beaks’ though and all this clean/not clean talk…I agree with you everyone should do their best to do routes clean but I think the logic can be a bit flawed and people can get on their high horse a bit about it all and fail to see the grey areas in the semantics…like what really is clean?
-If all the copperheads were there and I had clipped them instead of the odd beak, I would have done it clean, is it??
+If all the copperheads were there and I had clipped them instead of the odd beak, I would have done it cleanly, is it??
 But I would have just been clipping fixed gear placed by someone who did not do it clean!!!
-Equally am I correct in saying if we had replaced the missing and blown copperheads we would have been hammering assholes, but the next person to do the route (using our copperheads) would be a hero with a ‘clean’ rep (literally ).
+Equally am I correct in saying if we had replaced the missing and blown copperheads we would have been hammering assholes, but the next person to do the route (using our copperheads) would be a hero with a ‘clean’ rep (literally 😊).
 All sounds kinda daft to me, but I do understand your point and thanks for bothering to say you didn’t want to offend me.

 John Middendorf responds

 And yes, I am listening, and no, we did NOT assist the first clean ascent of the Shield.
 It was me and John Wason who were rigging Dan Manix in position for the film.
 It was my idea to just climb ahead of the team for the filming.
 We actually also climbed just about the whole thing clean.
-We were very careful NOT to change the character of the climb for the film, but key areas, lie the Groove Pitch, were in good nick with fixed gear.
-I think Bill Jo started that rumor and it has persisted ever since. funny How stories like this never die and morph! (how did Rolo get into the story!?)
+We were very careful NOT to change the character of the climb for the film, but key areas, like the Groove Pitch, were in good nick with fixed gear.
+I think Bill Jo started that rumour and it has persisted ever since. funny How stories like this never die and morph! (how did Rolo get into the story!?)

 But you are exactly right about the quantity of fixed gear.
 Although Charlie and Xaver both did some wild C3+ on that route in places where a copperhead had blown, say, most of the groove was fixed at the time of ascent.
 I have climbed the shield a few times, and once was there on the solo after it had been ripped clean (by Troy) and without many of the necessary heads had to do some wild aid (pre-beaks). so Your discussion is valid, but really clean climbing should be encouraged.